bromite/bromite/README.md

 ## What is the SystemWebView?
 It is the core component of Android for all web page visualizations.
 For example when you access a new wifi network and need to activate it, that is using the SystemWebView.
 If you do not know what it is then you do not need to install it.

+See also [the wiki page](https://github.com/bromite/bromite/wiki/Installing-SystemWebView) for community-contributed installation instructions.

 ## How to enable DNS-over-HTTPS?

 See [this wiki page](https://github.com/bromite/bromite/wiki/Enabling-DNS-over-HTTPS).